MicrosoftDocs/mixed-reality/mixed-reality-docs/managed-debugging-with-unity-il2cpp.md

     ![Attach Unity Debugger](images/il2cpp-debugging-attach.png)

-1. Look for your device in the list.
+1. Select your device in the list and click "OK" to attach.

     ![Device List](images/il2cpp-debugging-machines.png)